Frequently asked

 SUNOSI was approved by the FDA on March 20, 2019.

-SUNOSI improved wakefulness for up to 9 hours when measured at 12 weeks in two clinical studies.
+SUNOSI improved wakefulness for up to 9 hours when measured at 12 weeks in 2 clinical studies.
 The 75 mg dose did not show improvement across 9 hours for people with narcolepsy.

-SUNOSI started working at one hour when measured at 12 weeks in two clinical studies.
-The 75 mg dose did not show improvement at one hour for people with narcolepsy.
+SUNOSI started working at 1 hour when measured at 12 weeks in 2 clinical studies.
+The 75 mg dose did not show improvement at 1 hour for people with narcolepsy.
 It is important to talk to your doctor about how quickly SUNOSI can work for you.

 Learn more about the study results.